SynthmindsLLC/SynthBrain/03 - 🔬 R&D/🧮Math & Comp Sci/Concepts/Euler’s Theorems.md

 ## Euler's Theorems

-Euler's theorems refer to several important results in mathematics attributed to [[Leonhard Euler]].
+Euler's theorems refer to several important results in mathematics attributed to [[Synthbrain/03 - 🔬 R&D/🧮Math & Comp Sci/People/Leonhard Euler]].
 Two prominent theorems are often discussed: one in graph theory and the other in number theory.

 ### Euler's Theorem in Graph Theory